open-ephys/ephys-course/source/EEA/exday1.rst

     - Open the Arduino Software Upload the following code to your teensy: :ref:`sinewave`

-    - Make sure that under ‘Tools/ Board’ your Teensy 3.2 has been found, and check which USB (COM) port it’s in (‘Tools/Port:).
+    - Make sure that under ‘Tools/ Board’ your Teensy LC has been found, and check which USB (COM) port it’s in (‘Tools/Port:).

     - If you see ‘Done Uploading’, the Teensy will start giving a sine wave as output from one of the analog output pins.